1997 Senior British Open

 The 1997 Senior British Open was a professional golf tournament for players aged 50 and above and the 11th British Senior Open Championship, held from 24 to 27 July at Royal Portrush Golf Club in Portrush, County Antrim, Northern Ireland, United Kingdom.

 In 2018, the tournament was, as all Senior British Open Championships played 1987–2002, retroactively recognized as a senior major golf championship and a PGA Tour Champions (at the time named the Senior PGA Tour) event.

 62-year-old Gary Player won in a playoff over John Bland to win his third Senior British Open title and ninth senior major championship victory.

 Venue

 The event was the third Senior Open Championship in a row held at Royal Portrush Golf Club.

 Field

 121 professionals, no amateurs, entered the competition.
-One of them withdraw and one was disqualified.
-71 players, all of them professionals and no amateurs, made the 36-hole cut.
+One of them withdrew and one was disqualified.
+71 players made the 36-hole cut.

 Past champions in the field

 Seven past Senior British Open champions participated.
 Six of them made the 36-hole cut; 1988 and 1990 champion Gary Player (won), 1991 champion Bobby Verwey (tied 5th), 1994 champion Tom Wargo (tied 6th), 1992 champion John Fourie (tied 15th), 1987 champion Neil Coles (tied 24th) and 1989 and 1993 champion Bob Charles (tied 34th).
 1995 and 1996 champion Brian Barnes withdraw after a first round 2-under-par 70.